johnpalermo/electronics_resources/README.md

 The method is linked in the article on John Grips [page](https://c128.se/posts/silicon-adventures/ ), Chips a la Antoine.
 Heat up the epoxy with a hot air station, crack it open with pliers.
 Works well on the epoxy MOS used, less well on some other brands.

+### Other notes on reverse engineering VLSI chips

+#### From Discord chat with Johan Grip

+burnhard — 09/09/2022
+@Johan Grip How so you Go about Reverse engineering ics in General?
+Do you have the schematic of all the ics of the c128

+Johan Grip — 09/09/2022
+Depends on the IC.
+For the MMU I'm working from the datasheet and observed behaviours.
+For the PLA I used a microscope to take photos of the silicon and reverse engineered that way.

+burnhard — 09/09/2022
+Is there some Info ob how to do this Second Method?
+I would really Like to learn how to do this.

+Johan Grip — 09/09/2022
+I did a write up on my homepage, https://c128.se/posts/silicon-adventures/ though it's not very detailed.
+Second part of my talk at VCF East this year was also about silicon reversing: https://www.youtube.com/watch?v=hMMiyUGEygE YouTube
+Vintage Computer Federation
+Commodore 128 Reverse Engineering – Johan Grip
+Image

+burnhard — 09/09/2022
+Is there some literature which you could recommend?

+Johan Grip — 09/09/2022
+Yes, actually.
+It does depend on which chips one wants to reverse, in my case I'm pretty much only focusing on MOS/CSG chips so NMOS.
+For that I found https://www.amazon.de/dp/0201043580/ very useful.
+Introduction to Vlsi Systems
+Introduction to Vlsi Systems
+Image
+Learning how to reverse ICs means also learning how they are made.

+burnhard — 09/09/2022
+Thank you will give it a try
+What do you use to get rid of the epoxy housing?
+Nitrit Avid?
+Acid

+Johan Grip — 09/09/2022
+My method is linked in the article on my page, Chips a la Antoine.
+Heat up the epoxy with a hot air station, crack it open with pliers.
+Works well on the epoxy MOS used, less well on some other brands.

+burnhard — 09/09/2022
+Thanks I will give it a try

+Johan Grip — 09/09/2022
+For microscope you'd need a metallurgical with reflected light.
+Which one is a whole topic by itself 🙂

+burnhard — 09/09/2022
+Do you have a recommendation for me 😉

+Johan Grip — 09/09/2022
+It gets tricky straight up.
+Depends on budget, availability of used ones, what chips one wants to look at, etc. etc.
+My first I bought for this purpose was an AmScope ME580T-PZ-2L which works well optically.
+I did have problems motorizing the stage but others have had more success.
+This image of a 6526A was taken with that amscope: https://siliconpr0n.org/map/mos/8521r0/mz/ Today I'm using an Olympus BH2 w/ UMA illuminator and a whole mess of home brew for driving the stage.

+burnhard — 09/09/2022
+Thanks for the tip

+burnhard — 09/11/2022
+@Johan Grip hello thanks for the much required help
+Do you actually have some personal documentation on the homebrew side, because I saw a decent priced scope (Olympus  BH2 w/ UMA illuminator) on ebay.

+Johan Grip — 09/11/2022
+Not documentation as such, but I'm happy to answer questions and help out in any way I can.
+The core is a small board with an ESP32 running FluidNC, https://github.com/bdring/FluidNC
+GitHub
+GitHub - bdring/FluidNC: The next generation of motion control firm...
+The next generation of motion control firmware.
+Contribute to bdring/FluidNC development by creating an account on GitHub.
+GitHub - bdring/FluidNC: The next generation of motion control firm...
+This then controls the stepper motors that move the stage around.

+burnhard — 09/11/2022
+Thank you I really appreciate it

+Johan Grip — 09/11/2022
+Current setup looks like this.
+Olympus BH2 w/ UMA, mounted on a Nikon base.
+X/Y linear stages, Z stage, tip/tilt stages all motorized and a manual rotation stage on top.
+Imaging is a Sony Alpha a6000 with some adaptor optics.
+Image

+burnhard — 09/11/2022
+wow this looks great
+what kind of driverboard do you use for the stepper motors

+Johan Grip — 09/11/2022
+It's a custom board based on Bart Dring's sixpack board, I mostly just moved to stepper sticks and smaller connectors as I don't need high current.
+I just wanted a smaller board compared to the original.
+Image

+burnhard — 09/11/2022
+Thank you